 - Policy guidance

 The Senior Manager of Career Pathways works closely with the Director of Career Pathways to execute the implementation of the Tree Equity: Career Pathways Initiative.
-As a vital part of the Career Pathways team, this individual will build greater capacity for local urban forestry career pathways, working hand-in-hand with employers and stakeholders in government, private sector, nonprofit, trade association, and workforce development.
-The ideal candidate will be committed to delivering maximum impact through effective and efficient execution of projects, transparent internal and external communications and evaluation/process improvement.
-Primary duties for the Senior Manager of Career Pathways include grant management, technical assistance delivery, constituent relationship management and administrative duties as they relate to initiative implementation.
+As a vital part of the Career Pathways team, this individual will build greater capacity for local urban forestry career pathways, working hand-in-hand with employers and stakeholders in government, private sector, nonprofit, trade associations, and workforce development.
+The ideal candidate will be skilled in advising organizations on the creation and optimization of equity-focused workforce development initiatives in urban forestry and/or related fields.
+Primary duties for the Senior Manager of Career Pathways include industry-informed job training program design, development, execution, and evaluation; technical assistance delivery; policy guidance, and coalition-building as they relate to initiative implementation.

-Experience required in at least 3 of the following areas required: human resources, direct-service social work, urban forestry, workforce development, grant administration, project management.
+Experience required in the following areas required: urban forestry, workforce development, grant administration, project management.
 Excellent interpersonal, written, logistical, and project management skills are required.
-The ideal candidate will have demonstrated ability to maintain relationships with diverse stakeholders across sectors (nonprofit, municipal, private, and academia) and to achieve mission-aligned programmatic outcomes.
+The ideal candidate will have demonstrated ability to maintain relationships with diverse stakeholders across sectors (nonprofit, government, private, and academia) and to achieve mission-aligned programmatic outcomes.
 Experience working with young adults, re-entrants to society, immigrants, underemployed and/or unemployed persons, and others facing barriers to employment preferred.

 Minimum of Bachelor Degree or Associate Degree with equivalent experience in human resources, workforce development, social work, urban forestry or related field.